ZILtoid1991/collections-d/README.md

 Tree traversal done through `opApply()` and `opApplyReverse()` functions, accessing elements in order when iterated with `foreach` or `foreach_reverse`.

-To keep development simple, left hand side is fixed to be the lesser side.
+`alias less` can be used to both set how the keys are compared and whether lesser or greater elements are on the left hand side.

 Behavior is changed if E set to void, in that case keys will be the only way the TreeMap stores data, like a regular AVL-tree.